Medical Policy: 01.01.20

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-Negative pressure wound therapy (NPWT) consists of the use of a negative pressure or suction device to aspirate and remove fluids, debris, and infectious materials from the wound bed to promote the formation of granulation tissue and wound healing.
+Negative pressure wound therapy (NPWT) involves the use of a negative pressure or suction device to aspirate and remove fluids, debris, and infectious materials from the wound bed to promote the formation of granulation tissue and wound healing.
 The devices may also be used as an adjunct to surgical therapy or as an alternative to surgery.
 Although the exact mechanisms has not been elucidated, it is hypothesized that negative pressure contributes to wound healing by removing excess interstitial fluid, increasing the vascularity of the wound, reducing edema, and/or creating beneficial mechanical forces that lead to cell growth and expansion.

 Negative pressure wound therapy (NPWT) devices are classified as either powered (i.e. requiring an electrical power source) or non-powered (mechanical) or battery operated.
 Most evidence found in the literature is for electrically powered devices with large canisters (e.g. such as vacuum-assisted devices).
 A number of non-powered negative pressure wound therapy (single use) portable devices have entered the market for use in the outpatient setting.
-Some of these non-powered negative pressure wound therapy (single use) portable devices are designed specifically for surgical incisions.
+Some non-powered negative pressure wound therapy (single use) portable devices are designed specifically for surgical incisions.